THE UNIVERSITY of EDINBURGH

 SCQF Credits20 ECTS Credits10

-This course is available to all PGT students and UG students in the final year of their degree
+This course is only available to PGT students enrolled in the MSc Marine Ecosystems and Policies.

-Course description The Marine Methods in Research and Practice course has 4 main elements:
+Course description The Marine Methods in Research and Practice course has 4 main elements, corresponding with 3 assessments:

-1. Pre-trip lectures and report.
-There will be several pre-trip lectures introducing the locations we will be visiting, the pressures on them (socio and environmental), and how we will be assessing these.
-This will be complemented by a pre-trip report and a field trip to a UK coastal location.
+1. Pre-trip lecture and report.
+A pre-trip lecture introducing the field locations we will be visiting, the pressures on them (socio and environmental), and how we will be assessing these.
+This will be complemented by a pre-trip report assignment to gather information and consider ecological and social dimensions of the setting.
+(Assessment 1)

 Entry Requirements (not applicable to Visiting Students)